Mi hermano, El Chapo: How a lawyer from Baltimore came to defend the world’s most notorious drug lord

 On Wednesdays William Purpura boards a train in Baltimore and rides almost three hours north to a 12-story fortress bristling with razor wire and known as the Guantanamo of New York.

 Inside, he’s searched three times.
 Then he climbs to an isolated wing near the top and arrives at a solitary cell.
-Here sleeps a man so dangerous Purpura’s not allowed to shake his hand.
+Here sleeps a man considered so dangerous Purpura’s not allowed to shake his hand.

 On Monday, the world will be watching as the lawyer from Baltimore stands up in a federal courtroom in Brooklyn to represent Joaquin Archivaldo Guzman Loera, an infamous Mexican more commonly known as “El Chapo.”